hotcups/NewAlice-AIML/README.md

 replace the word HOSTNAME with yours see above for example...

-or... if youre luck you can run it native. and check in at localhost:2001
+or... if youre lucky you can run it native. and check in at localhost:2001

 She knows if you are online or not and will be